 How to Visit Dr. Sun Yat-Sen Classical Chinese Garden

 Dr. Sun Yat-Sen Park is a public garden that features a lily pond, pagoda and winding pathways — it’s open to the public during daylight hours and has no admission fee.
-The museum part of the park has an admission fee of $12 ($14 May until September) and is open daily, apart from Mondays from November 1 to April 30.
+The museum part of the park has an admission fee of $12 October through April ($14 May through September) and is open daily, apart from Mondays from November 1 to April 30.
 Explore independently or take one of the 45-minute guided tours that are included in your admission fee to find out more about symbolism in the garden.

 Entrance to the garden is at 578 Carrall Street — the public entrance is via the gate in the courtyard and the museum entrance is through the door next to it.
 Chinatown is within walking distance of most downtown hotels and is served by TransLink buses and the SkyTrain system, which stops at the nearby Chinatown-Stadium station.